interline-io/tlv2-ui/src/runtime/controls/README-CLASSES.md

 Inside scoped styles for t- class:
   - Use is-* modifiers freely (they're scoped)
-  - Use @each loops for repetitive variants
+  - Use @each loops with CSS variable strings for repetitive variants
 ```

 ---